SimilarityMatrix#

 • TypeError – When a or b is a string containing more than one character.

-New in version 0.1.2.
+Added in version 0.1.2.